cchitsiang/awesome-stars/topics.md

 ## go

-- [tierrun/tier](https://github.com/tierrun/tier) - Pricing As Code.
-One tool to manage your entire pricing and billing workflow.
-By @bmizerany @isaacs and @jevon
+- [tierrun/tier](https://github.com/tierrun/tier) - The easiest way to add pricing to your SaaS.
+Get billing over with.
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [mehdihadeli/store-golang-microservices](https://github.com/mehdihadeli/store-golang-microservices) - 🧺 A practical microservices sample, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.